MyArtGallery

 Sydney, Sydney

-Verge Gallery is a contemporary art space located on the University of Sydney campus, supported by the University of Sydney Union.
-It presents diverse contemporary artistic practices through curated exhibitions and public programs, with a commitment to acknowledging the Gadigal people of the Eora Nation on whose land it operates.
+Verge Gallery is a contemporary art space on the University of Sydney campus, run by the University of Sydney Union.
+The gallery puts on exhibitions and public programs featuring contemporary work, and it acknowledges the Gadigal people of the Eora Nation, whose land it's on.

 Contemporary